GoogleCloudPlatform/community/tutorials/gcds-use-cases-common-and-complex/index.md

 ![GCDS users search rule memberOf screenshot](https://storage.googleapis.com/gcp-community/tutorials/gcds-use-cases-common-and-complex/09-GCDS-Users-SearchRule-memberOf.png)

-Notice that the `Base DN` is still configured to be `OU=Corp,DC=gcdsdemo,DC=joonix,DC=net`, but the LDAP query is still able to return the correct list of users because the distinguished name of the security group is used in the query, which overrides the `Base DN` scope.
+Notice that the **Base DN** value is still configured to be `OU=Corp,DC=gcdsdemo,DC=joonix,DC=net`, but the LDAP query is still able to return the correct list of users because the distinguished name of the security group is used in the query, which overrides the **Base DN** scope.

 ### Summary